New Big Money Means Pure Storage Inc. (PSTG) Investors Could Reap Benefit

 Pure Storage Inc. (PSTG): Who are the competitors?

-The company’s main competitors (and peers) include Seagate Technology plc (STX) that is 65.86% higher over the past 12 months.
-Short interest in the company’s stock has fallen -13.85% from the last report on Jan 14, 2021 to stand at a total of 18.17 million short shares sold with a short interest ratio of 3.52.
+The company’s main competitors (and peers) include Seagate Technology plc (STX) that is 72.35% higher over the past 12 months.
+Short interest in the company’s stock has risen 0.81% from the last report on Jan 28, 2021 to stand at a total of 15.84 million short shares sold with a short interest ratio of 2.84.